onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_annotation_model.md

 ---
-title: Creating Annotation Models on CVAT
+title: Creating annotation models on CVAT
-sidebar_label: Create Annotation Model
+sidebar_label: Create annotation model
 ---

-## Why Pre-Annotate?
+## Why pre-annotate?
 Pre-annotation will cut the time to annotate large amounts of data by orders of magnitude.
 The idea is simple, annotate once then QC each successive dataset after.
 Once you have annotated enough data, you can train a model to pre-annotate the rest of your images with a few button clicks.

-## Training Object Detection Model Through CVAT
+## Training object detection model through CVAT

 1 - Annotate enough images in your CVAT task.
 2 - Go back to your CVAT dashboard and click on `Create New Annotation Model` in that task.
 You will see a popup with a few options.